The US joined the fuselage of two damaged F-35s to create a complete fighter, to save costs and components.

 Earlier this year, the French nuclear attack submarine Perle, which was damaged in a fire in 2020, was recommissioned after being fitted with components from the Saphir submarine of the same class, making it larger than other Rubis-class submarines.

-"However, it is uncertain what specific benefits the 'Frankensteining' of the F-35 fighter will bring, especially when considering the feasibility of doing this in the field, due to the complex design of the stealth aircraft that requires it to have a lot of logistical support," Trevithick commented.
+"However, it is uncertain what specific benefits the 'Frankensteinization' of the F-35 fighter will bring, especially when considering the feasibility of doing this in the field, due to the complex design of the stealth aircraft, which requires a lot of logistical support," Trevithick commented.

 Time and cost are also big questions.
-The Air Force has not disclosed when work on the Frankenbird project will begin, but says the fighter will be completed by March 2025 at the earliest.
-Lockheed Martin previously spent nearly five years restoring an F-22 that was damaged by a runway crash, costing about $35 million in repairs.
+The US Air Force has not revealed when the Frankenbird project will begin, but has said the fighter will be completed as early as March 2025.
+Lockheed Martin previously spent nearly five years restoring an F-22 damaged by a runway crash, costing about $35 million in repairs.

-Still, even if the Frankenbird project cost the same amount to build, it would still be cheaper than the total damage caused by the AF-27 fire.
-It would also be less than half the cost of buying new F-35As, which are currently estimated to cost around $80 million apiece.
+Even if the Frankenbird project cost the same amount to build, it would still be cheaper than the total damage caused by the AF-27 fire, and less than half the cost of buying new F-35As, which are estimated to cost around $80 million apiece.

 More importantly, the Franken-bird project will help the US Air Force partly solve the problem of the lack of spare parts, a challenge that is believed to affect the combat capability of this aircraft line in large-scale conflicts, according to expert Trevithick.